Run Lola Run: Plot

 Manni, a bagman responsible for delivering 100,000 marks, frantically calls his girlfriend Lola.
 Manni says that he was riding the U-Bahn to drop off the money and fled upon seeing ticket inspectors, before realizing that he left the money bag behind; he saw a homeless man examining it as the train pulled away.
 Manni's boss Ronnie will kill him in 20 minutes unless he has the money, so he is preparing to rob a nearby supermarket to replace the funds.
 Lola implores Manni to wait for her and decides to ask her father, a bank manager, for help.

 Lola runs down the staircase of her apartment building past a man with a dog.
 At the bank, her father is conversing with his mistress, who discloses her pregnancy.
 When Lola arrives, her conversation with her father turns into an argument.
 He tells her that he is leaving her mother and that Lola is not his biological daughter.
 Lola runs to meet Manni but arrives too late and sees him entering the supermarket with a gun.
-She helps him steal 100,000 marks but find the place surrounded by police.
+She helps him steal 100,000 marks but they find the place surrounded by police.
 Surrendering, Manni throws the money bag into the air, which startles a police officer who accidentally shoots Lola dead.

 Events restart from the moment Lola leaves the house.
 This time, the man with the dog trips her, and she runs with a limp and arrives late to the bank, allowing her father's mistress to add that he is not the father of her unborn child.
 A furious Lola overhears, grabs a security guard's gun, holds her father hostage and robs the bank of 100,000 marks.
 When police mistake her for a bystander, she is able to leave and meet with Manni in time and stop him from robbing a supermarket, but a speeding ambulance that Lola distracted moments earlier runs him over.

 Events begin again.
 Lola leaps over the man and his dog, arriving at the bank earlier but not triggering an auto accident as she did the first two times.
 Consequently, her father's customer arrives before her and leaves with her father.
 Lola wanders aimlessly before entering a casino, where she hands over all her cash and plays roulette with a 100-mark chip.
 She bets it on the number 20, which wins.
 Roulette pays 35 to 1, so she wins 3,500 more marks, which she immediately adds to her original chip on 20.
 The 20 comes up again.
 She leaves with a bag containing 129,600 marks and runs to Manni's rendezvous.
 Manni spots the homeless man from the underground train passing by on a bicycle with the money bag.
 Manni steals back the bag at gunpoint, exchanging his gun.
 A dishevelled and perspiring Lola arrives to witness Manni handing over the money to Ronnie.
 As the pair walk along, Manni casually asks Lola about her bag.